What's the difference: been and gone

 B (Dennis, of course): I know.
 I’ve been to Greece.

 Now if the answer to Where’s Dennis? is He’s in Greece, this might suggest that he is either a regular visitor there, or he is a regular traveller around Europe and Greece is the latest country for his visits, perhaps on business: ‘He’s in Greece,’ ‘he’s away in Greece’ ‘Oh, he’s working in Greece’ and so on, would also suggest the same thing.
-They could say ‘he’s gone to Greece’, but this suggests a single trip and there are no plans to make this a regular activity.
+Or, they could say ‘he’s gone to Greece’, but this suggests a single trip and there are no plans to make this a regular activity.
 So it is likely that when Dennis returns that would be the end of his visit to Greece.
 He may go again, but perhaps not for some time.

 FRED (Looking for Joanna, can't find her, and so calls her on his phone): Hey, Joanna, where are you?
 OR Hey, Joanna, where have you gone?